open-stage/blender-dmx/README.md

 #### WHAT'S NEXT?

-The alpha version contains no real DMX features.
-The main focus is to create the DMX-like workflow inside Blender.
+The alpha version offers no real DMX features.
+The main focus is to create the workflow of DMX softwares inside Blender.
 A few features such as Pan/Tilt are missing, also a performance review is needed in order to optimize some parts of the code (mainly the DMX messaging system).

 The beta version will mainly introduce Fixture Profiles, a "Channels" toolbox (so the 512 channels can be manually manipulated individually) and a Scene recorder.

-Once this is done, the final step towards the first release version is the "ArtNet" panel, to allow the manipulation of such values by any DMX system.
+Once this is done, the final step towards the vanilla release is the "ArtNet" panel, to allow the manipulation of such values by any ArtNet system.

-Please feel free to make suggestions on the Issues section and pull request improvements on the code.
+Please feel free to make suggestions on the Issues section and to pull improvements on the code.